-The Exchange believes that the proposed optional multiple re-pricing for Price Adjust and Displayed Price Sliding are consistent with Section 6(b)(5) of the Act,62 as well as Rule 610 of Regulation NMS.63 The Exchange is not modifying the overall functionality of Price Adjust or Displayed Price Sliding, which, to avoid locking or crossing quotations of other market centers, displays orders at permissible prices while retaining a price at which the User is willing to buy or sell, in the event display at such price or an execution at such price becomes possible.
-Instead, the Exchange is making changes to adopt an optional multiple re-pricing under Price Adjust and Displayed Price Sliding as well as to align with other similar re-pricing instructions under BATS Rules 11.9(g)(1) and (2).64 The Exchange also believes decommissioning the Routed and Returned Re-Pricing option is consistent with the Act because those Users who would wish to engage in multiple re-pricing upon return to the Exchange may select the option multiple re-pricing for Price Adjust or Displayed Price Sliding as discussed above.
-Lastly, the Exchange also believes renaming Hide Not Slide as Displayed Price Sliding is consistent with the Act because it would avoid investor confusion with a similarly named re-pricing instruction on EDGX.65
+The Exchange believes that the proposed optional multiple re-pricing for Price Adjust is consistent with Section 6(b)(5) of the Act,62 as well as Rule 610 of Regulation NMS.63 The Exchange is not modifying the overall functionality of Price Adjust, which, to avoid locking or crossing quotations of other market centers, displays orders at permissible prices while retaining a price at which the User is willing to buy or sell, in the event display at such price or an execution at such price becomes possible.
+Instead, the Exchange is making changes to adopt an optional multiple re-pricing under Price Adjust and align with other similar re-pricing instructions under BATS Rule 11.9(g)(2).64 The Exchange also believes decommissioning the Routed and Returned Re-Pricing option is consistent with the Act because those Users who would wish to engage in multiple repricing upon return to the Exchange may select the option multiple re-

-The Exchange also believes that cancelling ISOs with a TIF instruction of GTD, GTX, or Day and not subjecting them to the re-pricing instructions to comply with Rule 610 of Regulation NMS or Rule 201 of Regulation SHO is consistent with Section 6(b)(5) of the Act,66 as well as Rule 610 of Regulation NMS 67 and Rule 201 of Regulation SHO.68 As amended, an ISO that includes a TIF instruction of GTD, GTX, or Day will be cancelled if the System is displaying orders at the Locking Price at the time of entry.
+The Exchange also believes that cancelling ISOs with a TIF instruction of GTD, GTX, or Day and not subjecting them to the re-pricing instructions to comply with Rule 610 of Regulation NMS or Rule 201 of Regulation SHO is consistent with Section 6(b)(5) of the Act,65 as well as Rule 610 of Regulation NMS 66 and Rule 201 of Regulation SHO.67 As amended, an ISO that includes a TIF instruction of GTD, GTX, or Day will be cancelled if the System is displaying orders at the Locking Price at the time of entry.
 Such orders that also include a Short Sale instruction that cannot be executed or displayed at their limit price at the time of entry because of the existence of a Short Sale Circuit Breaker will also be cancelled.
-Such orders are cancelled in order to avoid a potential violation of Rule 610(d) of Regulation NMS or Rule 201
+Such orders are cancelled in order to avoid a potential violation of Rule 610(d) of Regulation NMS or Rule 201 of Regulation SHO and is, therefore, consistent with the Act.